Getting started with Cloud Files and CDN

 - Click Create Container.

-- Name the container, and then click Create Container.
+- Specify a name for the container, and then click Create Container.

-- Click the gear icon next to the container to be made public and select Make Public (Enable CDN).
+- Click the gear icon next to the container and select Make Public (Enable CDN).

 - Click Publish to CDN.